baskuit/pinyon/src/state/readme.md

 The goal of Surskit is to aid development in an imperfect info game, so eventually we will expand our methods and classes as perfect info milestones are reached.

 # Concepts/Interface
-`IsStateTypes`:
+### IsStateTypes
 ```cpp
 {
     const_state.is_terminal()
 } -> std::same_as<bool>;
 ```
-Self explanatory.
+Self-explanatory.
 ```cpp
 {
     const_state.get_payoff()
 } -> std::same_as<typename Types::Value>;
 ```
-This function can always be called but the result is only valid when the state is terminal.
+The result is only valid when the state is terminal.
 Otherwise, it is likely to be uninitialized.
 ```cpp
 {
     state.apply_actions(action, action)